Sign Up

 Table 1: Other possible diagnoses that present similarly to schizophrenia

-Substance abuseThere is current use of or withdrawal from drugs or other substances.
+Substance abuseIn substance abuse, there is current use of or withdrawal from drugs or other substances.

-Brief psychotic disorderSimilar symptoms but duration of symptoms is less than 1 month.
+Brief psychotic disorderSimilar symptoms, but the duration of symptoms is less than one month.

 DepressionDepression – especially if severe – can present with psychotic symptoms.

-Bipolar disorderMay be difficult to differentiate as psychotic symptoms may be present during a manic or depressive state.
-When the patient’s mood is stable, there are no psychotic symptoms.
+Bipolar disorderIt may be difficult to differentiate as psychotic symptoms occur during a manic or depressive state.
+When the patient's mood is stable, there are no psychotic symptoms.

-Delusional disorderOther symptoms of schizophrenia are not present.
-Typically, no impairment in functioning and overall behavior is not bizarre.
+Delusional disorderThe patient is delusional, but other symptoms of schizophrenia are not present.
+Typically, functioning is not impaired, and overall behavior is not bizarre.

-Schizotypal personality disorderThese individuals do not form close relationships, and they have odd behaviors and thoughts – typically, behaviors and thoughts are not as severe as in schizophrenia.
+Schizotypal personality disorderThese individuals do not form close relationships and have odd behaviors and thoughts – typically, behaviors and thoughts are less severe than schizophrenia.

-Seizure disorderTemporal lobe epilepsy occasionally present with odd behavior – including memory/cognitive changes or hallucinations - before, during, or after a seizure.
+Seizure disorderTemporal lobe epilepsy occasionally presents with odd behavior – including memory/cognitive changes or hallucinations - before, during, or after a seizure.

 Diagnosis

-1. Two or more of the following symptoms present for a significant portion of the time during a one-month period:
+1. Characteristic symptoms: Two (or more) of the following, each present for a significant portion of time during a 1-month period (or less if successfully treated):

-6. If autism or a communication disorder of childhood is present, the diagnosis is made only if prominent delusions or hallucinations are present for at least one month.
+6. Relationship to autism spectrum disorder: If there is a history of autism spectrum disorder or a communication disorder of childhood onset, the additional diagnosis of schizophrenia is made if prominent delusions or hallucinations, in addition to the other required symptoms of schizophrenia, are also present for at least one month (or less if successfully treated).

-Subtypes of schizophrenia (paranoid, disorganized, catatonic, undifferentiated and residual) are no longer required due to poor reliability, no proven validity and this classification not helping the treatment of the disease.
+Subtypes of schizophrenia (paranoid, disorganized, catatonic, undifferentiated, and residual) are no longer required due to poor reliability, no proven validity, and this classification not helping treat the disease.
 These subtypes were used before the last update of the Diagnostic and Statistical Manual of Mental Disorders.

 No lab test can diagnose schizophrenia, but a battery of tests should be run to rule out conditions that may be causing the presenting symptoms.
 A comprehensive drug screen should be done on anyone who presents with psychosis.
-Other important tests include a complete blood count, electrolytes, liver and renal function, thyroid studies, glucose level, vitamin B-12, folate and calcium level.
+Other important tests include a complete blood count, electrolytes, liver and renal function, thyroid studies, glucose level, vitamin B-12, folate, and calcium levels.

-Other tests to be considered individually include human immunodeficiency virus serology, hepatitis C, syphilis serology, ceruloplasmin, urinalysis and culture, an anti-nuclear antibody (ANA), and 24-hour urine for porphyrins, copper or heavy metals (Frankenburg, 2018).
+Other tests to be considered on an individual basis include human immunodeficiency virus (HIV) serology, serology for hepatitis C, syphilis serology, ceruloplasmin, urinalysis and culture, an anti-nuclear antibody (ANA), 24-hour urine for porphyrins, and copper and heavy metal levels (Frankenburg, 2021).
 A pregnancy test should be done on females.
-An EKG should be done for those on antipsychotics that prolong the QT interval (e.g., clozapine, iloperidone, thioridazine, and ziprasidone).
+An electrocardiogram (EKG) should be done for those on antipsychotics that prolong the QT interval (e.g., clozapine, iloperidone, thioridazine, and ziprasidone).

-Imaging exams – computed tomography scan or magnetic resonance imaging - will rule out other conditions (subdural hematoma, tumors, vasculitis and cerebral abscess) that may mimic the disease.
-A chest x-ray may be done if there is a suspicion of malignancy.
-Electroencephalography (EEG) may be indicated as it may assist in the diagnosis and may help with treatment options (Brauser, 2014).
+Imaging exams – computed tomography (CT) scan or magnetic resonance imaging (MRI) - will help rule out other conditions (subdural hematoma, tumors, vasculitis, and cerebral abscess) that may mimic the disease.
+A chest x-ray (CXR) may be done if there is suspicion of a malignancy.
+Electroencephalography (EEG) may be indicated as it may assist in the diagnosis and may help with treatment options.

 Treatment

 Schizophrenia is a chronic illness that affects every aspect of life.
-Treatment goals include:
+Treatment goals include the following:

 • Reduce or eliminate symptoms